verifyica-team/pipeliner/MIGRATION.md

 # Directives

-1.x.x had the following directives:
+1.x.x has the following directives:

 - `--scp` - Remotely copy a file using SCP.

 - `--ssh` - Remotely execute a command using SSH.

-2.x.x removed these directives in favor of direct use of the `scp` and `ssh` commands for better flexibility and compatibility.
+2.x.x removes these directives in favor of direct use of the `scp` and `ssh` commands for better flexibility and compatibility.

 ### Why the change?